Chapter 1: What is Workers' Compensation?

 Claims can be classified into three types:

-First Aid: Refers to a one-time treatment of minor scratches, cuts, burns, splinters, etc. which do not ordinarily require medical care, with a follow-up visit for the purpose of observation, whether provided by a physician or registered professional.
+First Aid: Refers to a one-time treatment of minor injuries, I.e. scratches, cuts, burns, splinters, etc. which do not ordinarily require medical care, or follow-up visits.

-Medical Only: Refers to medical treatments that are not expected to exceed six months.
-The employee has lost no more than three calendar days from work.
+Medical Only: Refers to medical treatments typically not to exceed six months and the employee has lost than three calendar days.

-Indemnity: Refers to a claim that has anticipated medical treatments expected to exceed six months.
-The employee has lost three days or more from work or the claim has expected payments to exceed a defined level.
+Indemnity: Refers to a claim that has medical treatments expected to exceed six months and has three or more lost or restricted calendar days; or the claim has payments expected to exceed a defined level.

 Workers' Compensation Benefits